grafana/terraform-provider-grafana/slo_testing/hg/hg_testing_README.md

 4. Within the `slo_testing/hg` directory, run the commands `terraform init` and `terraform apply`.
 This creates the resource specified below in the terraform state file.
 5. To ensure that the PUT endpoint works, modify any of the values within the resource below, and re-run `terraform apply`.
 6. Make a GET Request to the API Endpoint to ensure the resource was properly modified.

+## Testing the DELETE Method
+Objective - we want to be able to delete a SLO Resource that was created with Terraform.
+After creating the two SLO resources from the CREATE Method, we will DELETE them.

+Testing the DELETE Method / terraform destroy
+1. Delete any `.terraform.lock.hcl` and `terraform.tfstate` and `terraform.tfstate.backup` files
+2. Within the `slo_testing` directory, run the commands `terraform init`.
+Keep the `slo-resource-create.tf` file open, and execute `terraform apply`.
+This creates two new SLOs from the Terraform CLI.
+3. Create a regular SLO using the UI.
+At this point, you should have 3 SLOs - 2 created from Terraform, and 1 created from the UI
+4. To delete all Terraformed SLO resources, execute the command `terraform destroy`, and type `yes` in the terminal to confirm the delete
+5. The two newly created Terraformed SLO Resources should be deleted, and you should still have the SLO that was created through the UI remaining.

 ### TBD ###
 1. Testing HG for the SLO Resources for Delete, and Import.